kanderson102/bokehbikemap/README.md

 This is then mapped to an RGB value.
 Combined with the line segment this is plotted to reveal a color map gradient corresponding each line to its elevation.

 ### To-Do
-This is in test mode right now so the color mapping is not complete right now
+- This is in test mode right now so the color mapping is not complete right now
+- Make into Flask app